 Its open concept looks lightweight and defies gravity, making it entertaining to sit on the floating seat and enjoy.
 Experience the creative possibilities of a single line with Marc Newson’s Micarta chair, and your furniture design definition will be challenged like never before.
 Does the exciting shape of the Micarta Chair capture your imagination and inspire you to rethink the possibilities within a straight line?

 This material is usually used in electrical insulation or to make knife and gun handles; Micarta is a composite of linen or paper fabric in thermosetting plastic.
 It was invented in 1910 as a by-product of the development of Bakelite.
 Marc Newson discovered the sculptural qualities of Micarta by forming it into furniture.

 Classic Felt Chair

-Designer Marc Newson has a penchant for turning the simple into the extraordinary with furniture that turns the traditional in its head.
+Designer Marc Newson has a penchant for turning the simple into the extraordinary with furniture that turns traditional in its head.
 Every piece challenges tradition for a unique and completely modern look.
 Here is the Nimrod Chair.

 Basic lines take on new and unexpected life in his collections, and the Nimrod Chair is no exception to this rule.
-The futuristic, bold chair features a smooth, streamlined and molded base.
+The futuristic, bold chair features a smooth, streamlined, and molded base.